lpgcode/lpgcode/README.md

 - Hello!
 My name is Landon Grammer, I'm a fullstack/JAMstack JavaScript programmer and web developer.
 - I’m interested in Web3 development & e-commerce.
 - I’m currently learning Web3 & Solidity.
-You can probably find lots of test repo's here for SSR websites and Ethereum smart contracts!
+You can probably find lots of test repo's here for SSR websites, dApps, and Ethereum smart contracts!

 I'm always up for helping with a JavaScript project.
 Actively seeking employment and taking contracts for web development.
 If you need help with a website or anything JavaScript please feel free to reach out.